Human Rights Initiative

-The Human Rights Initiative is a joint effort of the College of Liberal Arts (CLA) and the Humphrey School of Public Affairs to support interdisciplinary engaged research and teaching in the field of human rights with a goal of strengthening practice and the profession overall.
+The Human Rights Initiative is a joint effort of the College of Liberal Arts (CLA) and the Humphrey School of Public Affairs (HSPA) to support interdisciplinary engaged research and teaching in the field of human rights with a goal of strengthening practice and the profession overall.
 The Initiative arises out of years of collaborative and engaged research by faculty who work and teach on topics related to human rights.

 - Advancing health through tailored solutions